ColinSeger/ColinSeger.github.io/ProjectPages/DarkDescent/DarkDescent.md

 ## What is Dark Descent

 In Dark Descent you play as a templar stuck in limbo.
-With magic
+You meet Cain the son of Adam and Eve who guides you on how to use your spells.
+During your time in limbo you are challanged with wave after wave of demons.
+The final wave you face is a epic boss fight against Cain who betrays you with the objective of escaping hell using your daggerblade.

+## My Experience

 I enjoyed working on this project even though I did not enjoy the concept.